buildbot/buildbot/master/docs/relnotes/index.rst

 * The ``Trigger`` step again completely ignores the source stamp of the current build, if ``alwaysUseLatest`` is set.
   In 0.8.7, this was mistakenly changed to only ignore the specified revision of the source stamp.

+* The ``Triggerable`` scheduler is again properly passing changes through to the scheduled builds.
+  See :bb:bug:`2376`.

 Master
 ------